 These bakery style muffins come together quickly with no rest time or crazy techniques.
-These muffins are pretty standard and even the beginner baker can pull these off no problem!
+These almond poppy seed muffins are pretty standard and even the beginner baker can pull these off no problem!

 - First, you will need to combine your dry ingredients (flour, salt and baking soda) in a large bowl and stir to combine.
 Once complete, set aside for later.

 - Next, combine butter, sugar, eggs, buttermilk and almond extract into a large bowl mix on low using a hand or stand mixer.
 I mix mine for 20-60 seconds until all the ingredients are well combined.